The tradition in ancient Sumer

 Scholars have long supposed that Mesopotamia’s Deluge was inspired by the experience of an exceptionally devastating overflow of its rivers, since some descriptions give the account a distinctly local character.
 But the details conflict, as if two events – one regional and recent, the other global and ancient – have been conflated into one.
 Winds howl like a wild ass, the land is shattered like a pot, total darkness supervenes.
 The Tigris and Euphrates overflowing?
 Hyperbole cannot be discounted, but the measures Atrahasis has to take in order to circumvent the disaster point to more than just a regional disaster.
 He must build a boat with six decks, and take on board wild beasts and cattle, even birds: ‘the seed of all living creatures’.
 Even if it is not spelt out (some lines are missing), the implication is clear enough: Ellil intends to destroy all life and leave no survivors.
 Ea cannot prevent the destruction, but he can at least ensure that the earth afterwards will be restocked.

 For all its inconsistencies and Mesopotamian colour, Atrahasis is a story concerning the whole human race.
 It explains in Mesopotamian terms why mankind was created, and why mankind had to be destroyed.
 The Deluge is total: escaping to higher ground is not an option for any animal.
-Ellil is angry because a purposely constructed vessel has enabled one family (by implication only one family) to survive.
+Ellil is angry because a purposely constructed vessel has enabled small group to survive (who precisely is not stated; in Gilgamesh they are ‘all my kith and kin’ plus the craftsmen who built the boat).
 Death, no longer just the consequence of disease and famine, is instituted as the normal end to human life.
 In such a context the Deluge cannot but have been universal.
 The same applies to the tradition which tells of it.
-If the Deluge was a real event, and perceived as affecting all mankind, the tradition could not have originated in the experience of a merely regional disaster.
+If the Deluge was a real event and perceived as affecting all mankind, it is difficult to see how the tradition could have originated in the experience of a merely regional disaster.

 Related material: